irkri/fruits/README.md

 # create a Fruit object
 myfruit = fruits.Fruit("myfruit - Fruit class example")

-# add a DataPreparateur to it by using predefined ones from fruits.preparateurs
+# add a DataPreparateur to it by using predefined ones from fruits.preparation
 myfruit.add(fruits.preparation.INC)

 # generate SimpleWord objects